 The lift cylinder connects to the lifting string between the spring hanger and the master link on the equipment sling, and raises or lowers the equipment.
 Although the lift cylinder is designed to be a double-acting cylinder, normally only the "lift" side is connected to hydraulic pressure from the lift cylinder valve.
 Moving the valve control handle to the "lift" position supplies hydraulic pressure to the lift cylinder, causing the cylinder to retract and providing a lifting action.
 Moving the valve control handle towards the "lower" position allows a path back to tank through the control valve, allowing gravity to extend the cylinder and lower the equipment.
-However, in all cases users must check the direction labels on the hydraulic control valve to determine the valve deflection direction required to perform the desired hydraulic operation.
-Allowing the handle to go to neutral stops all hydraulic fluid movement to or from the lift cylinder.
+However, in all cases users must check the direction labels on the hydraulic control valve to determine the valve deflection direction required to perform the lift cylinder.
 The position of the lift cylinder valve handle controls the rate at which the cylinder lowers the tong and backup assembly.